 What type of PCOS do I have?

-After you take your lab test and get your results your practitioner will walk you through the panel and talk about what you can do to improve your symptoms or check any issues before they become worse.
+After you take your lab test / blood test and get your results your practitioner will walk you through the panel and talk about what you can do to improve your symptoms or check any issues before they become worse.
+Tyes of PCOS include: inflammatory, insulin resistant, adrenal, and post-pill.

 Understanding which of the four possible PCOS types you may have will help you focus on what to work on improving.
 Take the quiz HERE to discover which type you have and get started on a path to healing.